Randomly Generated Levels

 - Spore - Initially planets are generated and randomly populated with creatures, then an entire galaxy of planets and space civilizations.

 - Dwarf Fortress randomly generates every starting world.
 This being Dwarf Fortress, it also generates the history and legends of the land and tends towards realistic landscapes.
 Nothing like the taste of geology in the morning!
 It's possible to save and manually set the various random seeds to generate the same world on another computer, but significant changes in world generation prevent the same seed from being usable in different major versions.

 - Persona 3 randomly generates most of the non-boss floors of Tartarus, although it follows a few design rules.
 For instance, floors between a Tartarus Boss and a plot-determined barrier will invariably be smaller than the norm, and the party will usually appear extremely close to the stairs to the next floor (with the small inconvenience that The Reaper will spawn that much faster, too.)

-- Persona 4 does the same thing with its non-boss floors, though there are one or two premade floors without bosses on them in the game.
+- Persona 4 does the same thing with the non-boss floors in its dungeons, though there are one or two premade floors without bosses on them in the game.

 - The Worms series allows players to battle on randomly generated maps.